xihaoCCC/EDA_Data_Science_Job_Market/README.md

 ## **File Description**
-- 'DS_JobMarket_Analysis.ipynb': Jupyter Notebook detailing the comprehensive analysis and visualization of the Data Science job market.
+- `DS_JobMarket_Analysis.ipynb`: Jupyter Notebook detailing the comprehensive analysis and visualization of the Data Science job market.
-- 'Uncleaned_DS_jobs.csv': Raw dataset containing job postings for Data Science positions sourced from Glassdoor.
+- `Uncleaned_DS_jobs.csv`: Raw dataset containing job postings for Data Science positions sourced from Glassdoor.

 ### For inquiries or further discussion, please reach out to me at [xihaocao@163.com](mailto:xihaocao@163.com).
 Thank you!